-Topic and ref Summary of proposals Summary of feedback Tentative decisions considered cost relief for specific disclosure requirements at a future Board meeting.
-Aggregation and disaggregation in the primary financial statements C28.
-The Board tentatively decided to provide application guidance that states that, in general, the more diverse the items in a cla (that is, the more dissimilar characteristics the items have in addition to the shared characteristics that form the basis for the class) the more likely it would be that disaggregation based of some of those dissimilar characteristics would result in a more understandable overview.
-Roles of the primary financial statements and the notes Roles of the primary financial statements and the notes Roles of the primary financial statements and the notes Confirmed proposals A13.
+Topic and ref Summary of proposals Summary of feedback Tentative decisions cost relief for specific disclosure requirements at a future IASB meeting.
+Aggregation and disaggregation in the primary financial statements C29.
+The IASB tentatively decided to provide application guidance that states that, in general, the more diverse the items in a class (that is, the more dissimilar characteristics the items have in addition to the shared characteristics that form the basis for the class) the more likely it would be that disaggregation based on some of those dissimilar characteristics would result in a more understandable overview.
+Roles of the primary financial statements and the notes A13.
 The Exposure Draft proposed to describe the roles of the primary financial statements and the notes.
 B19.
 Many respondents commented on the roles of primary financial statements and notes.
 Of these, most agreed with the proposals and a few disagreed.
-C29.
-The Board tentatively confirmed that in relation to the roles of primary financial statements to not reinstate paragraph 29 of IAS 1 Presentation of Financial Statements in the new IFRS Standard.
-Changes to the proposals C30.
-The Board tentatively decided to include a reference to understandability in the description of the role of the primary financial statements.
-Minimum line items Minimum line items C31.
-The Board will discuss other aspects of proposals at a future A14.
+Roles of the primary financial statements and the notes Confirmed proposals primary financial statements and notes.
+Of these, most agreed with the proposals and a few C30.
+The IASB tentatively confirmed that in relation to the roles of primary financial statements to not reinstate paragraph 29 of IAS 1 Presentation of Financial Statements in the new IFRS Standard.
+Changes to the proposals C31.
+The IASB tentatively decided to include a reference to understandability in the description of the role of the primary financial statements.
+Minimum line items Minimum line items C32.
+The IASB will discuss other aspects of proposals at a future A14.
 The Exposure Draft proposed some additional minimum line items to be presented in the statement of profit or loss (expenses from financing activities and share of profit or loss from integral and non-integral associates and joint ventures) B20.
 Some respondents commented on the requirements for minimum line items.
 Of those, some agreed with the proposals and some disagreed.
-Most respondents that commented on Board meeting.
+Most respondents that commented on IASB meeting.